shekhargulati/java8-the-missing-tutorial/03-streams.md

 In my opinion Java 8 code is better because of following reasons:

-1. Java 8 code clearly reflect developer intent
+1. Java 8 code clearly reflect developer intent of filtering, sorting, etc.

-2. Developer expressed what they want to do rather than how they want do it
+2. Developers express what they want to do rather than how they want do it by using higher level functions like filter, map, etc.

-3. Stream API provides a unified language for data processing
+3. Stream API provides a unified language for data processing.
+Now developers will have the common vocabulary when they are talking about data processing.
+When two developers talk about `filter` function you can be sure that they both are applying a data filtering operation.

-4. No boilerplate code
+4. No boilerplate code required to express data processing.
+Developers now don't have to write explicit for loops or create temporary collections to store data.
+All is taken care by the Stream API itself.

-### What is a Stream?
+## What is a Stream?

-Stream is a sequence of elements where elements are computed on demand.
+Stream is an abstract view over some data.
+For example, Stream can be a view over a list or lines in a file or any other sequence of elements.
+Stream API provides aggregate operations that can be performed sequentially or in parallel.
 Streams are lazy by nature and they are only computed when accessed.
-This allows us to produce infinite streams.
-In Java before version 8, there was no way to produce infinite elements.
-With Java 8, you can very easily write a Stream that will produce infinite unique identifiers as shown below.
+This allows us to produce infinite streams of data.
+In Java 8, you can very easily write a Stream that will produce infinite unique identifiers as shown below.

 ```
 public static void main(String[] args) {